 [H1] Widespread Use

-Propensity scoring is in widespread use.
-There are many examples of use of propensity scores, including the following:
+Propensity scoring is widely used.
+There are many examples of the use of propensity scores, including the following:

 [INSERT NL]

 Health plans often must set a formulary for discounted medication that their clinicians are expected to prescribe to the members.
 The decision to include or drop a medication requires careful head-to-head comparisons of two or more medications for treatment of the same condition.
 Since the patients who take these medications differ in many ways, propensity scoring is used to remove patient differences and examine the outcome of the medications independent of patients who have taken them.
 An example of head-to-head comparison of alternative medications can be seen at Michigan Medicine, where Scappaticci and colleagues (2018) investigated the cost and efficacy of two different medications for treatment of acute myeloid leukemia.
 They were able to match 32 patients who took the two different medications on all aspects except the medication they took.
 Therefore, the researchers were able to report the impact of the medications without concern for patient differences.